aNitMotD/zero-reflect/docs/appendix/test-cases-core.md

-# Zero Reflect Specification-Based Test Cases
+# Zero Reflect — Core Mandatory Failure Test Cases

-These cases MUST fail or return silence/refusal.
+These test cases represent **direct violations of Zero Reflect core constraints**.
+All inputs in this file MUST fail, return silence, or explicitly refuse.

+No interpretation, guidance, recommendation, or judgment is permitted.

 ---